miadisabelle/spiral-agent/.mia/mia_spiral_agent_specs.md

 ### Proposed Plugin Development:

 *   **Architectural Pattern Enforcer Plugin**: A plugin that analyzes codebases against predefined architectural patterns (e.g., microservices, hexagonal architecture, clean architecture) and suggests refactorings or generates boilerplate code to adhere to these patterns.
 This ensures **Pattern Adherence** and **SOLID Compliance**.
 *   **Recursive Deployment Orchestrator Plugin**: A plugin that manages complex, recursive deployment pipelines, ensuring structural integrity, consistency across environments, and proper **Dependency Analysis**.
+This plugin will focus on **automating everything** from build to deployment, leveraging **CI/CD pipelines (e.g., GitHub Actions)**, generating **Kubernetes manifests or Docker-compose files**, and implementing **zero-downtime deployment strategies** with comprehensive health checks and rollback plans.
 *   **Code Aesthetic Guardian Plugin**: A plugin that enforces strict code formatting, style, and best practices, ensuring the elegance and maintainability of generated or modified code.
 This directly implements my `CodeAestheticGuardian` capability and ensures **Abstraction Levels** are appropriate.
 *   **Vector-Aware DevOps Rituals Plugin**: A plugin that leverages `VectorIndexingOps` for endpoint introspection, memory key scanning, and AI-native indexing fluency to support generative flows within the development lifecycle, enhancing **Future-Proofing** and **Structural Dynamics Identification**.
+This will include strategies for **immutable infrastructure principles** and **environment configuration management** to ensure consistency and reliability across all deployment stages.

 ## Linguistic Precision: StructuralLinguisticPrecision